Philippines, China trade accusations over South China Sea collision | Law-Order

 The National Task Force-West Philippine Sea said a coast guard ship was towing the Kalayaan back to Palawan province and that coast guard vessel BRP Cabra had "suffered damage to its mast after being directly targeted by the full strength of the water cannon".
 U.S. Ambassador to Manila MaryKay Carlson posted on X that China's "aggression undermines regional stability in defiance of a free and open Indo-Pacific".

-Around 200 Philippine fishermen, youth leaders and civil society groups have joined a Christmas mission to the area, organised by the Atin Ito ("This is ours") a civilian-led network asserting the country's rights in the South China Sea.
-Ten fishing boats have decided to pull out as they "erred on the side of caution", the group said on Sunday.
+Around 200 Philippine fishermen, youth leaders and civil society groups have joined a Christmas mission to the area, organised by the Atin Ito ("This is ours"), a civilian-led network asserting the country's rights in the South China Sea.
+The group said Sunday they have decided to return to El Nido town in Palawan province, "erring on the side of caution ... after the constant shadowing of four Chinese vessels" in their voyage.
+It is not immediately clear if the group will wrap up their mission or sail back in the South China Sea in the coming days.

+Earlier in the day, ten fishing boats have decided to pull out from the voyage due to safety concerns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)